WE EXPECT TO ADVERTISE RESEARCH ASSISTANT ROLES AGAIN AT THE END OF 2019 FOR AN EARLY 2020 START DATE

 BIICL has established a rolling programme of paid Research Assistant roles for those in the early stages of a research career in international and comparative law.

-Posts are offered on a part-time basis (0.8 FTE/28 hours per week) for a five month period and we expect to recruit candidates twice each year.
-Opportunities will be available across BIICL's main research areas including Public International Law, the Rule of Law, Competition Law, and International Economic Law.
+Posts are offered on a part-time basis (0.8 FTE/28 hours per week) for a ten month period.
+Opportunities are usually available across BIICL's main research areas including Public International Law, the Rule of Law, Competition Law, International Economic Law and Private International Law.
 All Research Assistants are paid at the London Living Wage rate.
-Research Assistants will each be assigned to a Supervisor in their legal area but will also be expected to work across other areas, when needed.
+Research Assistants are each assigned to a Supervisor in their legal area but are also expected to work across other areas, when needed.

 Core tasks for Research Assistants include: